pymupdf/PyMuPDF/docs/page.rst

       *Changed in v1.18.13:* Return xref of stored image.

       :rtype: int
       :returns: The xref of the embedded image.
-This can be used as the ``xref`` argument for very significant performance boosts, if the image must be inserted again.
+This can be used as the ``xref`` argument for very significant performance boosts, if the image is inserted again.

       This example puts the same image on every page of a document::

          >>> doc = fitz.open(...)
          >>> rect = fitz.Rect(0, 0, 50, 50)       # put thumbnail in upper left corner
          >>> img = open("some.jpg", "rb").read()  # an image file
-         >>> img_xref = 0                         # first execution embeds image
+         >>> img_xref = 0                         # first execution embeds the image
          >>> for page in doc:
                img_xref = page.insert_image(rect, stream=img,
                           xref=img_xref,  2nd time reuses existing image